 - find out about other parks and open space volunteeering with the city council's Ranger service

 Points of Interest

-Stanmer Church is open Sunday afternoons only in the summer, and has with displays on local heritage.
-The church can be opened at other times through prior arrangement with the Stanmer Preservation Society.
+- Stanmer Church is usually open Sunday afternoons from 2pm to 5pm in the summer and 2pm to 4pm in winter.
+It has displays on local heritage.
+The church can be opened at other times through prior arrangement with the Stanmer Preservation Society

 Get involved and find out more